Baddesley Clinton, St Michael's Church

 Within St Michael's the most interesting historical feature is a gaily painted table tomb in the chancel.
 This is to Sir Edward Ferrers of Baddesley Clinton Hall, who died in 1535.
 The nearby east window has 16th century stained glass, with likenesses of Sir Edward Ferrers and Lady Constance, who paid for the window.

-The chancel windows are 16th century, but there is a two-light 13th century window in the north wall of the nave.
+The chancel windows are 16th century, but there is a two-light 13th-century window in the north wall of the nave.
 The south doorway probably dates to the late 13th century also.
-The font is a simple 16th century affair in octagonal shape.
+The font is a simple 16th-century affair in an octagonal shape.